basho/basho_docs/source/languages/en/riak/ops/running/monitoring/snmp.md

   5. Restart Riak

-Once you have configured the SNMP settingsm you can start your Riak node and will be able to snmpwalk the node to verify that the setup is working:
+Once you have configured the SNMP settings you can start your Riak node and will be able to snmpwalk the node to verify that the setup is working:

 ```bash
 $ snmpwalk -OS -c public -v2c -m all 192.168.52.129:4000 .